 Excerpt from artist statement in Rae Perlin: Sketches and Studies exhibition publication, organized by Memorial University Art Gallery, 1982.

-Living and working in a large cosmopolitan city, Perlin was exposed to art she would never have encountered had she remained in Newfoundland.
-The nursing profession sustained her financially and provided her with flexible hours so that she could continue to work towards a future career as an artist.
-When Perlin began working evening shifts, she was able to attend art classes during the day.
+Living and working in the large cosmopolitan city exposed Perlin to art she would never have encountered had she remained in Newfoundland.
+The nursing profession sustained her financially and provided her with flexible hours.
+Perlin decided to work evening shifts so she could attend daytime art classes under the American painters Samuel Brecher and Hans Hofmann.

-At forty, Perlin moved to Paris to study at L'Académie Grande Chaumière and Académie Ranson.
+At 40, Perlin moved to Paris to study at L'Académie Grande Chaumière and Académie Ranson.
 She travelled around Europe in the 1950s, sketching and absorbing the fine art cultures of the countries she visited.
 From 1956-57, she furthered her studies at the Polytechnic of Central London (now the University of Westminster).

-In 1959, Perlin returned to St. John's to work as an artist and writer.
-In 1960, she began a career as an art reviewer, writing regularly for local newspapers The Daily News and The Evening Telegram, as well as the weekly magazine The Newfoundland Herald.
-She was an active member of the Newfoundland Writers' Guild and a regular participant in the Newfoundland Arts and Letters Competition, winning their highest visual arts award in 1962 and 1967.
+In 1959, Perlin returned to St. John's and worked as an artist and writer.
+She became an art critic for two local newspapers, The Daily News and The Evening Telegram, and for the weekly magazine The Newfoundland Herald.
+She was also an active member of the Newfoundland Writers Guild and a regular participant in the Newfoundland Arts and Letters Competition, winning its highest visual arts award in 1962 and 1967.
 In 1970, she received her first Canada Council Grant to tour the country's art galleries.

-In 1982, Memorial University Art Gallery (now The Rooms Provincial Art Gallery) organized the first major retrospective of Perlin's work that consisted of 78 sketches, drawings and paintings.
-The 1980s and 1990s were very successful periods for Perlin as her work was exhibited extensively in commercial galleries and at the Memorial University Art Gallery, now the Art Gallery of Newfoundland and Labrador Arts Council awarded Perlin its Lifetime Achievement Award.
+In 1982, the Memorial University Art Gallery (now The Rooms Provincial Art Gallery) organized the first major retrospective of Perlin's work, which consisted of 78 sketches, drawings, and paintings.
+The 1980s and 1990s were very successful periods for Perlin, as her art was exhibited extensively in commercial galleries and at the Memorial University Art Gallery.
+In 1989, the Newfoundland and Labrador Arts Council awarded Perlin its Lifetime Achievement Award.

-In Marion White's biography of Perlin entitled, Not a Still Life: The Art and Writings of Rae Perlin, by Marian Frances White.
-In it, the curator Patricia Grattan writes that Perlin's sketches “exhibit the best qualities of such artwork directness, economy of line, impressions conveyed through a few eloquent strokes and shapes and washes of colour, a sense of sharing the artist's first fresh vision.
+In 1991, she was the subject of the book Not a Still Life: The Art and Writings of Rae Perlin, by Marian Frances White.
+In it, the curator Patricia Grattan writes that Perlin's sketches “exhibit the best qualities of such artwork – directness, economy of line, impressions conveyed through a few eloquent strokes and shapes and washes of colour, a sense of sharing the artist's first fresh vision.
 They suggest Rae's own lively curiosity, restlessness and selective eye.”

-Perlin's artwork is part of private and public collections including the Art Gallery of Newfoundland and Labrador's Permanent Collection, and the Government of Newfoundland and Labrador.
+Perlin's artwork is part of many private and public collections, including The Rooms Provincial Art Gallery's Permanent Collection and the Government of Newfoundland and Labrador.